Lyndon B. Johnson High School (Johnson City, Texas)

-Lyndon Baines Johnson High School or LBJ High School is a public high school located in Johnson City, Texas (USA) and classified as a 3A school by the UIL.
+Lyndon Baines Johnson High School or LBJ High School is a public high school located in Johnson City, Texas (USA) and classified as a 2A school by the University Interscholastic League.
 It is part of the Johnson City Independent School District located in north central Blanco County.
 In 1963, the school was renamed in honor of President Lyndon B. Johnson who was a 1924 graduate of Johnson City High School.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+During 2022–2023, Johnson High School had an enrollment of 247 students and a student to teacher ratio of 10.37.
+The school received an overall rating of "A" from the Texas Education Agency for the 2021–2022 school year.